habibmuzakkipiliang/habibmuzakkipiliang/README.md

 ✅ Migrant from West Sumatra<br>

-✅ A Beginner Novelist (Novel Writer) on Wattpad<br>
+✅ A Beginner from 0 Novelist (Novel Writer) on Wattpad<br>

-✅ A Beginner Blogger on Blogspot and Kompasiana<br>
+✅ A Beginner from 0 Bloggers on Blogspot and Kompasiana<br>

 ✅ Media and Fashion Committee (Event Documentation *Completed*)
 <br> ABG (Happy Boarding Arena) Event *Completed*